pysat/pysat/README.md

 # requires CDAAC account
 cosmic.download(start, stop, user='', password='') cosmic.load(date=start)
+# the profiles column has a DataFrame in each element which stores
+# all relevant profile information indexed by altitude
-# print part of profile indexed by altitude
+# print part of the first profile
 print cosmic[0,'profiles'].iloc[55:60]
 ```